pip-services/pip-services-docs/content/en/toolkit/recipes/mongodb_persistence_basic/_index.md

 {{< /tabsection >}}

 ##### Component creation
 To create an identifiable MongoDB persistence component, we create a subclass of the IdentifiableMongoDbPersistence class where we specify the name of the table we will be using (In our example: mydata).
 We also define an instance of it and, via the configure() method, we add the connection parameters.
-In the next example, we use a local database and we connect to it through the default port 27017.
+In our example, we use a local database and we connect to it through the default port 27017.
 We also define a database named “pipdatabase”.

 {{< tabsection >}}
    Not available